dbcli/pgcli/README.rst

   Linux systems are VT100 compatible the days, so that should not be an issue.
   There is no Windows support, however.)

+Feel free to create tickets for bugs and feature requests, and create pull requests if you have a nice patches that you would like to share with others.

 Installation
 ------------